Use of Jira Tool for Testing

 1. Project Creation and Configuration

-• Customize workflows: Tailor workflows to align with your testing process.
-Categorize statuses such as "to do," "in progress," "in review," and "done."
+• Customize workflows: Workflow customization means that it should be as per your testing.
+Part the statuses like “to do,” “in progress,” “in review,” and “done.”

 2. User Management

-• Assign Roles: Define roles and permissions to make certain that team individuals have appropriate access ranges. commonplace roles include testers, developers, and task managers.
+• Assign Roles: Specify the roles and permissions so that the team members have the proper access levels.
+Commonly assigned roles are testers, developers, and project leaders.

 3. Issue Types and Custom Fields